 We do all sorts of diving in the club, from shore to boat, from shallow to deep, from micro to macro and sometime fresh water and cave diving – there’s usually something for everyone.

 There are usually several people on a trip who don’t have a regular dive buddy, and things usually sort themselves out at dive planning.
 It is fairly common amongst those divers to dive with different buddies over a weekend.
 If you are an inexperienced diver it could be an advantage to talk to the coordinator about potential dive buddies at gear issue, where you can be introduced to each other.

 We usually camp on our club weekends.
 Unless you will be able to find your own accommodation close to the dive location on a trip or you’re happy to just join us for a day, you will need to have some camping gear.
-If you’ve never camped before see our basic camping gear page for suggestions on basic equipment.

 Generally we try for the more rustic National Park campsites.
 However, sometimes we do stay in Caravan Parks that have all the facilities you can imagine and sufficient food supplies.
 If you don’t have your own camping gear you can pick up the necessities without spending lots of money.
 Try places like Camping World, BCF or Big W for low-cost equipment.
 The club also has some tents for hire to get you started.
 Depending on the location you might be able to buy lunch while you are waiting for your tank to be filled and/or head to the pub for dinner.
 You can find out about the campsites we visit frequently, their facilities and proximity to towns here.
 Also talk to people at gear issue (especially your lift) about general logistics and food options at the respective campsite, everyone will be more than happy to share information.